-The Vice President for Student Engagement and Athletics provides leadership for student engagement, assisted by the Assistant Vice President for Student Engagement, Dean of Students, Director of Residence Life, Director of Student Life, and Director of Intramural Sports.
+The Senior Vice President for Campus Life provides leadership for student engagement, assisted by the Director of Student Engagement, Director of Residence Life, Director of Student Engagement, and Director of Intramural Sports.
 Student Engagement also serves as a liaison with the Student Government Association, Student Foundation, and student organizations.